What is Supplemental Health Insurance and How Does it Work?

 Types of supplemental insurance

-The best supplemental insurance plan for you will depend on your existing health coverage and \details about your health and lifestyle.
-For example, if you have to pay thousands of dollars before your main health coverage starts because of your high-deductible health plan, you should consider a fixed indemnity policy that will help you pay for some or all of those big, upfront costs.
+The best supplemental health insurance plan for you will depend on your main coverage and unique needs.
+For example, if you have to pay thousands of dollars before your regular health coverage starts because of your high-deductible health plan, you should consider a fixed indemnity policy that will help you pay for some or all of those upfront costs.

 Carefully review what you need before you buy supplemental coverage.
-Remember, you can get more than one type of supplemental health insurance.
-It's also important to remember that not everyone needs supplemental insurance.
+Remember, supplemental health insurance is optional.
+Depending on your needs, you may need more than one type of supplemental coverage, or you may be best off without it entirely.

-This type of supplemental insurance provides a fixed amount of money, called an indemnity, to help pay for a specific illness or injury treatment.
-With this type of plan, you can use the benefits any way you want to help cover costs.
+This type of supplemental insurance gives you a fixed amount of money, called an indemnity, to help pay for a specific illness or injury treatment.
+With this type of plan, you can use the benefits however you want.

 People with ongoing health issues or a family history of genetic diseases should consider hospital indemnity insurance.